Close Menu

 • Reduced range of motion in the joint.

 You may not be able to lift or reach if there is pain in your shoulders.
 Likewise, back pain can impair your ability to lift and bend.
 Being unable to lift and bend impacts many jobs, like construction worker, painter, janitor, or factory worker.
 Likewise, being unable to walk, lift, and use your hands can stop you from working.
 For example, if you have arthritis in your hands, you may not be able to type.
-If you cannot type, you may not be able to perform your job as a secretary or cashier.
+If you cannot type, then you may not be able to perform your job as a secretary or cashier.

 arthritis of knee and hands